 THE METABOLISM, HYPERMETABLOLISM AND IMPLICATIONS FOR RECOVERY FROM A RESTRICTIVE EATING DISORDER

-A question that arises regularly from people in recovery from an eating disorder (ED) is in respect to issues around the body metabolism – what it is; what hypermetabolism is; whether they have ‘broken’ their metabolism and what it means for their recovery.
+A question that arises regularly from people in recovery from an eating disorder (ED) is in respect to issues around body metabolism, in terms of what it is; what hypermetabolism is; whether they have ‘broken’ their metabolism and what it means for their recovery.

 I hope to address a lot of the common concerns people experience around this topic in this post.

-If you have had or have disordered eating then it is likely that your body metabolism has been affected at various points as a result, impacting on the body’s ability at those times to lose or gain weight and to function at an optimal level.
+If you have had or have disordered eating then it is likely that your body metabolism has been affected at various points, impacting on your body’s ability at those times to lose or gain weight and to function at an optimal level.

 What Is The Body Metabolism?

-Metabolism describes all the chemical processes that go on continuously inside the body to keep you alive and well; the organs functioning normally so that the heart beats and lungs work to breathe, cells repair, the gut digests food and the brain can think.
+The metabolism describes all the chemical processes that go on continuously inside your body to keep you alive and well; your organs functioning so that your heart beats and lungs work to breathe, cells repair, your gut digests food and your brain can think.

-Even when completely resting therefore the body is using up calories to maintain basic function.
+Even when completely resting, your body is using up calories to just maintain its basic function (as described above).

-The minimum amount of energy required to carry out these resting chemical processes is called the basal metabolic rate (BMR) which accounts for anything between 40% and 70% of your body’s daily energy requirements depending on other factors such as age, lifestyle, the body make up and your environment.
+The minimum amount of energy required to carry out these resting chemical processes is called the basal metabolic rate (BMR) which accounts for anything between 60% and 75% of the body’s daily energy requirements (in a sedentary person) depending on other factors such as age, lifestyle, the body make up and your environment.

-When the body is starved, its tissue, including muscle and fat, is lost from the body and this lowers the metabolic rate.
+When the body is starved (i.e. the energy consumed is lower than the energy required), its tissue, including muscle and fat, is lost and this triggers a reduction in the metabolic rate.

-If the body does not have sufficient energy intake (food) it will try to preserve the energy it does get and does so in several ways (often referred to as the body going into ‘starvation mode’).
+If the body does not have sufficient energy intake, it will try to preserve every bit of energy it does get in any way it can.
+This is commonly referred to when speaking about eating disorders and malnutrition as the body going into ‘starvation mode’.

-These include providing less nutrients to hair, skin and nails (so they become dry and brittle); the heart rate slows down, gut motility slows and body temperature drops (often leaving the person feeling cold most of the time).
+The mechanisms the body uses when in starvation mode in order to stretch out the little energy it has been given include providing less nutrients to hair, skin and nails (so they become dry and brittle); slowing the heart rate down, slowing down the gut motility (leading to digestive problems, feeling overly full on little intake and potential constipation) and reducing the body temperature (often leaving the person feeling cold most of the time).

-This ultimate drop in the BMR means that the body needs less calories to function but at a very basic level, ultimately just staying alive.
+This ultimate drop in the BMR means that the body needs less calories to function but is functioning at a very basic level, ultimately just doing all it can to stay alive.

-This same drop in BMR will happen in the body when intake is dropped for any reason – so in eating disorders this will occur when the person is not eating sufficiently or is compensating for what they are eating (e.g. via exercise).
+A drop in BMR will happen in the body when the energy intake is dropped for any reason.
+Therefore, in eating disorders, it will occur when the person is not eating sufficiently (restricting) or when a person is compensating for what they are eating (e.g. via exercise, purging etc).

-Once a person who has had a low BMR starts to eat more again and provide the body with the energy it requires, the opposite is true and the metabolism will start to rise again, meaning that the body requires more energy (food) in the future just to maintain basic function.
+Once a person who has had a low BMR starts to eat more again and provide their body with the energy it requires, the metabolism will start to rise again and as the body’s systems return to working at their optimal and healthiest levels, the body will require more energy (food) just to keep maintaining these basic functions.

 The Metabolism In Eating Disorder Recovery

-In ED recovery weight restoration and nutrition are key components to treatment, restoring the body to its natural set point weight.
+In eating disorder recovery weight restoration and nutrition are key components to treatment, in order to restore the person’s body to its natural set point weight.

-This weight gain results in ultimate improvements in the physiological and psychological complications of semi starvation.
+This very necessary weight gain in recovery results in ultimate improvements in the physiological and psychological complications of semi starvation.

-In order to achieve weight gain patients with an ED ultimately need to increase their dietary intake to a level that is above that required for BMR AND daily activities AND then enough to restore weight in terms of tissue re-development and internal repairs.
+In order to achieve weight gain, people with an eating disorder ultimately need to increase their dietary intake to a level that is above that required for their BMR AND daily activities AND then enough to restore weight in terms of tissue re-development and internal repairs.

-To achieve regular weight gain people with an ED generally need an escalating calorie intake.
+To achieve regular weight gain and find their own unique set point weight (for ultimate long lasting health), people recovering from eating disorders generally need an escalating calorie intake.

-Research has found that women with eating disorders tend not to gain weight if fed the energy requirements of healthy adult women who have never had an ED.
-Instead people with an ED in recovery generally have much larger energy requirements and need to increase their intake more and more for sustained weight gain.
+Research has found that women with eating disorders tend not to gain weight if fed the energy requirements of healthy adult women who have never had an eating disorder.
+Instead people in recovery from eating disorders tend to have much larger energy requirements and need to increase their intake more and more for sustained weight gain.

-The reason for this can be explained since people with eating disorders are often found to become hypermetabolic once they increase their dietary intake sufficiently – so their metabolic rate is higher than the average rate expected in a healthy adult woman.
+The reason for this can be explained since people with eating disorders are often found to become hypermetabolic once they increase their dietary intake sufficiently.
+This is where their metabolic rate becomes much higher than the average rate expected in a healthy adult woman.

-People with an ED also convert more of their energy intake to heat than healthy people, rather than use the excess intake to build tissues.
-As a result, during nutritional rehabilitation, people with an ED often become hot and sweaty.
-Commonly this can be worse at night with it not being uncommon for people in ED recovery to wake in the night sweating and with soaking sheets.
+People with eating disorders have also been found to commonly become hyperthermic during their recovery.
+This is where they convert more of their energy intake to heat than healthy people, rather than use the excess intake to build tissues.
+As a result, during nutritional rehabilitation, people with an eating disorder often become hot and sweaty.
+This is commonly worse at night and it is not unusual for people in eating disorder recovery to wake in the night sweating and with soaking sheets.

-Conversely, healthy individuals who have never had an ED will generally drop their body temperature at night and so preserve energy at this time.
+Conversely, healthy individuals who have never had an eating disorder will generally drop their body temperature at night and so preserve energy at this time.

-It is thought that the hyperthermic effect in ED nutritional rehabilitation results in up to 30% of energy input being lost (in healthy controls the rate is generally around 14%).
+It is thought that the hyperthermic effect during nutritional rehabilitation results in up to 30% of energy input being lost (in healthy people the rate is generally around 14%).

-Ultimately, to fully weight restore the body needs to restore fat mass as well as fat free mass.
+In order to fully weight restore and achieve a lasting recovery, the body needs to restore fat mass AND fat free mass.

-Once weight restored after nutritional rehabilitation in an ED it has also been found that energy requirements remain elevated – those with an ED in recovery are found to still be very energy inefficient and need greater calorie intake than healthy controls just to maintain their restored weight.
+After the nutritional rehabilitation phase of eating disorder recovery and once the person is fully weight restored, it has frequently been reported that their energy requirements remain high.
+Those with an eating disorder and in recovery are frequently found to still be very energy inefficient and need greater calorie intakes than healthy controls just to maintain their restored weight.

-It is not uncommon that nutritionally rehabilitated people after an ED need up to twice the daily calorie intake to healthy adults just to maintain weight due to continued hypermetabolism.
+It is not uncommon that nutritionally rehabilitated people need up to twice the daily calorie intake to healthy adults just to maintain weight due to ongoing hypermetabolism.

-This hypermetabolism can settle down in 6 months of nutritional rehabilitation but it is widely recommended that the best chance of long term weight maintenance in recovery is to persist with high calorie intake long term.
+This hypermetabolism can settle down in 6 months of nutritional rehabilitation but it is widely recommended that the best chance of long term weight maintenance in recovery (reducing the risk of any relapse) is to persist with high calorie intake long term.

-For anyone in recovery from an ED it is likely that once you are providing your body with sufficient energy on a daily basis your body metabolism will speed up to a greater rate than in healthy individuals.
+For anyone in recovery from an eating disorder it is likely that once you are providing your body with sufficient energy on a daily basis (i.e. high calorie intakes) your body metabolism will speed up to a greater rate than in healthy individuals.

 Therefore, you will likely find that your energy requirements to keep gaining weight will keep rising and as you start to fully restore both fat and fat free mass towards the the end of weight restoration, your energy needs are likely to be extremely high.